kwameopareasiedu/react-simple-widgets/docs/list-view.md

     -   `onSort: (label: string, order: ListViewSortOrder) => void`

         Called when a column is sorted.
-It is called with the column name (as specified by `props`) and the sorting order.
+It is called with the column name (as specified by `props`) and the sorting order

 -   `options?: IListViewOptions`

-    If specified, the options button is enabled for each list item.
+    If specified, the options button is enabled for each list item

     -   `busy?: (item: any, itemIndex?: number) => boolean`